DA4Event: towards bridging the Sim-to-Real Gap for Event Cameras using Domain Adaptation: Experiments

-\textbf{HATS.} The Histograms of Time Surfaces (HATS)~\cite{events-sironi2018hats} are a two channel representation format.
-HATS are built by first dividing the initial event stream grid into $C$ cells of size $K \times K$ pixels each, and then computing, from the events generated by the cell pixels, a grid of $(2\rho +1) \times (2\rho +1)$ time surface histograms $\mathbf{h}_{c,p}$ for each polarity $p$ and each cell $c$.
-The normalized $\mathbf{h}_{c,p}$ are finally rearranged according to the position of their originating cell and separated into two channels, one per polarity.
-The $\rho$ parameter is often such that $2\rho +1 < K$, thus reducing the initial grid resolution.
-It should be highlighted that temporal resolution is usually lost since the entire temporal window is condensed into a single frame that does not retain temporal resolution.
+\textbf{HATS.} The Histograms of Time Surfaces (HATS)~\cite{events-sironi2018hats} is a two channel representation combining hand-crafted features with a memory mechanism resilient to noise.
+The event stream is divided into a grid of non-overlapping memory cells extracting local 2D surfaces from each event's neighborhood through an exponential kernel.
+Surfaces from each cell are aggregated into histograms, one per polarity, and rearranged according to the position of their originating cell.
+Temporal resolution is lost as the entire temporal window is condensed into a single frame that does not retain temporal resolution.

 \textbf{EST.} The Event Spike Tensor (EST)~\cite{events-gehrig2019end} is an end-to-end trainable representation.
-Its functioning is similar to a voxel grid, with the difference that the kernel function $\mathcal{K}$ used to compute each event's contribution is learnt with a multi-layer perceptron (MLP) network.
-The final representation is computed as:
+Its functioning is similar to a voxel grid, with the difference that timestamp is used as pixel feature and the kernel function used to weight events contributions is learnt by a multi-layer perceptron network.
+Events are grouped by polarity to extract a two-channels representation from each bin.